benoitnguyen/howto_eikonapir/README.md

 # howto_eikonapir

 Working examples to download timeseries from Eikon **in R**.
-Works from home for me.
 This uses a community-developped package https://github.com/ahmedmohamedali/eikonapir
 There's also an official package supported by Eikon for Python here: https://developers.refinitiv.com/eikon-apis/eikon-data-api/quick-start

+**Note for BdF colleagues: Works from home for me on my own computer**.

 # Pre-requisites
 1) A valid username/password for Eikon